On the cluster admission problem for cloud computing: Introduction

-In this paper, we pay special attention to the fact that, when the workload of a deployment changes, it can request a \emph{scale out} in the form of additional VMs or shut some of its active VMs down.
-To get a sense of the difficulty of this problem, consider that, over time, the number of VMs needed by a specific deployment could vary by a factor 10 or even 100, and a request to scale out should almost always be accepted on the same cluster, as denying it would impair the quality of the service, possibly alienating customers. { This means that providers face the difficult problem of deciding to which cluster to assign a deployment, as a deployment which is small today may, without warning, increase dramatically in size that must be accommodated.} Providers consequently hold large parts of any cluster as idle reserves to guarantee that only a very low percentage of these requests is ever denied.
+In this paper, we pay special attention to these size changes.
+Changing deployment sizes mean that providers face the difficult problem of deciding to which cluster to assign a deployment, as a deployment which is small today may, without warning, see a dramatic increase in size that must be accommodated.
+To get a sense of the difficulty of this problem, consider that, over time, the number of VMs needed by a specific deployment could vary by a factor 10 or even 100, and a request to scale out should almost always be accepted on the same cluster, as denying it would impair the quality of the service, possibly alienating customers.
+Furthermore, once a deployment is running in one cluster, it would be error prone to move it to a different cluster, making such migrations only feasible as a last resort (e.g., because of hardware failure).
+Providers consequently hold large parts of each cluster as idle reserves to guarantee that only a very low percentage of these scale out requests is ever denied, leading to relatively low average utilization.